SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_stepper_a3967/README.md

 ![test](image/test.gif)

-You also can check the output of PWM and it look like the picture below:
+You also can check the output of PWM and it looks like the picture below:

 ![pwm_signal](image/pwm.png)